platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 For more information, see how to [define relationships between your apps](/create-apps/multi-app/relationships.md).
 {{< /note >}}

+{{< note title="Availability" theme="info">}}

+New syntax (default and explicit endpoints) described below is supported by most, but not all, image types (`Relationship 'SERVICE_NAME' of application 'app' ... targets a service without a valid default endpoint configuration.`).
+This syntax is currently being rolled out for all images.
+If you encounter this error, use the "legacy" Platform.sh configuration noted at the bottom of this section.

+{{< /note >}}

 To define a relationship between your app and a service:

 {{< codetabs >}}